ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/api-key-for-sso.md

     The output shows the definition for user ```pipelines@company.com``` enabled in  a Standard type OIDC configuration named ```azure-oidc```.

+    Copy the URL from the output - you will need it in the next step.

 3. Create a JSON file (we will name it my-key-definition.json) to define metadata for your new API key.
-For example:
+Paste in the URL from Step 2 into the ```user_url`` property.
+Here is a sample API key creation file:
     ```json
     {
         "type": "api_key",